-- G. Anonymity, Privacy, Confidentiality, and College Obligations - 1.
-Anonymity - a.
-The College will take all reasonable steps to investigate and respond to the report alleging violation consistent with a request for anonymity or request not to pursue an investigation, but its ability to do so may be limited based on the nature of the request by the Complainant.
+G. Anonymity, Privacy, Confidentiality, and College Obligations a.
+The College will take all reasonable steps to investigate and respond to the report alleging a violation consistent with a request for anonymity or request not to pursue an investigation, but its ability to do so may be limited based on the nature of the request by the Complainant and the circumstances of the allegation(s).
 The College will assess any barriers to proceeding, including Retaliation, and will inform the Complainant that Title IX and this policy prohibit Retaliation and the College will take strong responsive action to protect the Reporting Party and/or Complainant.
-Where the College is unable to take action consistent with the request of the Complainant, the Assistant Vice President, Equity & Access (or designee) will communicate with the Complainant about the College's chosen course of action, which may include the College's choosing to pursue action against a Respondent on its own behalf.
+In situations where the College is unable to take action consistent with the request of the Complainant, the Assistant Vice President, Equity & Access (or designee) will communicate with the Complainant about the College's chosen course of action, which may include the College's choosing to pursue action against a Respondent on its own behalf.
 Alternatively, the College may take non-disciplinary measures to remedy and limit the effects of the misconduct and prevent any recurrence while protecting the identity of the Complainant.